 Type of Funding

-In addition to the cash prizes all non-Australian university finalists will be eligible for a travel subsidy of up to AUD 12,500 and accommodation provided at no cost.
+In addition to the cash prizes all non-Australian university finalists will be eligible for a travel subsidy of up to AUD 12,500 and free accommodation.

-Each team has to comprise maximum 4 postgraduate students from any combination of business and/or technical disciplines.
-A team of students with multidisciplinary expertise is strongly encouraged.
+They have to participate in teams comprising a maximum of 4 postgraduate students from any combination of business and/or technical disciplines.
+A multidisciplinary team is encouraged.
 Students can be either full-time or part-time and schools and universities may field multiple teams.

-Teams with ‘Concept Solutions’ that comprise technologies which could not yet be demonstrated are still encouraged to compete for the GBC Competition Prizes but may be ineligible for Industry Prizes.
+Teams with ‘Concept Solutions’ that comprise technologies not yet able to be demonstrated are still encouraged to compete for the GBC Competition Prizes but may be ineligible for Industry Prizes.

-Registration is to be done online by 30 June 2017.
+Submissions are to be done online by 14 June 2019.